 3-Stage Cleaning System

 Every Roomba model uses iRobot’s patented 3-stage cleaning system.
-First, the cyclonic edge sweeping brush pulls dirt and debris from the edges of the Roomba and sweeps it beneath the vacuum.
+First, the cyclonic edge sweeping brush pulls all dirt and debris from the edges of the Roomba and sweeps it beneath the vacuum.
 Second, 2 cylindrical brushes agitate the carpet and push debris upwards into the Roomba for the third stage to be suctioned into the dustbin.

 The Roomba 880 and 980 each use iRobot’s trademarked Dirt Detect technology that uses optical and acoustic sensors to detect dirt and debris.
 The Roomba will make multiple passes in areas that it detects extra dirt and debris, ensuring that area has been cleaned properly.